-The Skinny 4G service costs $55 a month for 60GB of data.
-From reading the Skinny site it seems the modem is not optional.
+The 4G fixed wireless broadband service costs $55 a month for 60GB of data.
+From reading the Skinny site it is clear the official modem is not optional.

 If you stick with Skinny for a year the cost adds up to an extra $16 a month.
 Over two years it would be $8 a month.